istresearch/scrapy-cluster/docs/topics/redis-monitor/settings.rst

 Default: ``5``

 The number of rolled file logs to keep before data is discarded.
-A setting of ``5`` here means that there will be one main log and five rolled logs on the system, totaling six log files total.
+A setting of ``5`` here means that there will be one main log and five rolled logs on the system, generating six log files total.

 **LOG_STDOUT**